jordigarciaventura/360-image-renderer/README.md

 Tested versions:
 - Blender 2.81
 - Blender 2.83
+- Blender 2.92

 ## INSTALLATION
 In GitHub:

-1. Download the add-on as ZIP.
+1. Download the add-on as ZIP

 In Blender: